1971 (11 Issued and 13 Unissued)

 PLATE NUMBERS AND CCMS

-Note that the three lines of text are on the right side of the sheet near the CCMs, but at the top.
+Note that the three lines of text are on the right side of the sheet near the CCMs, but positioned at the top.

-In this instance the lines of text are on the left side at the top.
+In this instance, the lines of text are on the left side at the top of the sheet

-Note that the 20p value has the blue Format International Security Printers, Ltd text in small blue lettering running down the left margin of the block.
-In this instance it does not continue to the bottom of the sheet.
-In some of the later “Bangladesh Liberated” overprinted values, it does.
-It apparently does not run from the top of the sheet to the bottom on any of the sheets, but is either shifted towards the top, or the bottom.
-Also, it is found on either the side where the plate numbers are, or on the side where the CCMs are found.
-It would seem logical that all values would have a Plate 1A, and subsequent printing would have the 2A.
-The 1A exists on the December 20th overprinted stamps, therefore it must exist in the first printing.
+Note that the 20p value has the blue ‘Format International Security Printers, Ltd.’ text in small blue lettering running down the left margin of the block.
+In this instance, it does not extend to the bottom of the sheet.
+In some of the later ‘Bangladesh Liberated’ overprinted values, it does.
+The text apparently never runs continuously from the top to the bottom of the sheet but is instead shifted either toward the top or the bottom.
+It is also found on either the side with the plate numbers or the side with the CCMs.

-This image was sent to me by Michael Gallery who met in London in the Spring of 2016 with Mr. Biman Malik, the designer of the first set of Bangladesh stamps.
-Mr Malik later told me in a telephone conversation with him that the cover is a total fake, including his signature in the upper left corner.
-Someone faked his signature.
-The information provided to me with this image is as follows: “This FDC is an example of blatant plagiarism.
-This offence was committed by a high-ranking official of the Government of Bangladesh, who was also a barrister, therefore he knew that plagiarism is a punishable crime.
-Under his instructions through a respectable philatelist this FDC was printed in Calcutta and sold to the innocent philatelists all over the world.
-Most likely the respectable philatelist was not aware that he was handling stolen property.”
+‘This FDC is an example of blatant plagiarism.
+The offence was committed by a high-ranking official of the Government of Bangladesh, who was also a barrister and therefore aware that plagiarism is a punishable crime.
+Under his instructions, through a respectable philatelist, this FDC was printed in Calcutta and sold to unsuspecting philatelists worldwide.
+Most likely, the respectable philatelist was unaware that he was handling stolen property.’

 71-9 10p Map